apudebnath/daily-yoga/README.md

 Welcome all.
 This is an ultimate react project, with Material UI.
 It's an organized project with the targeted view where user fill the perfect usability and hope enjoy tho use.

-This project was  with [Create React App](https://daily-yoga-a.firebaseapp.com/).
+This project was  with [Daily Yoga Live](https://daily-yoga-a.firebaseapp.com/).

 ### Features and Benefits-